 By Elizabeth Howcroft

-The greenback held on to most of the gains from last week when it rose 0.5%, easing 0.06% after news on Saturday that the U.S. and China are “close to finalizing” some parts of a trade agreement.
+The greenback was on the back foot on Monday after notching up a 0.5% rise last week news on Saturday that the U.S. and China are “close to finalizing” some parts of a trade agreement.

-In a possible sign of waning dollar bullishness, speculators slashed their long-held long dollar positions against a broad basket of its rivals including some emerging market currencies to $15.31 billion as of Oct.
+In another sign of waning dollar bullishness, speculators cut their long-held long dollar positions against a broad basket of its rivals including some emerging market currencies to $15.31 billion as of Oct.
 22, versus $20.79 billion the previous week, according to calculations by Reuters and the U.S. Commodity Futures Trading Commission.

 This is the smallest long position since Sept.
 17.

 Investors are focused on the U.S. Federal Reserve meeting on Wednesday, when policymakers are expected to cut interest rates - a move which is already priced in though Fed watchers will be waiting for clues on the future policy outlook.

 The euro was broadly firmer, up 0.1% against the dollar and 0.2% against the yen, while the pound was unchanged after European Council President Donald Tusk’s announcement that EU leaders agreed to accept the UK’s request for a Brexit extension until Jan.
 31 2020.

 “The outlook for the euro has improved along with expectations for a trade deal and a Brexit deal,” Foley said, noting that a Brexit deal would be not only good for both the UK and eurozone economy.